w3c/webappsec-permissions-policy/README.md

-# Feature Policy and Document Policy
+# Permissions Policy and Document Policy

-## Feature Policy
+## Permisssions Policy

 A web platform API which gives a website the ability to allow and deny the use of browser features in its own frame, and in iframes that it embeds.
-Examples of [features](https://github.com/w3c/webappsec-feature-policy/blob/master/features.md) that could be controlled by feature policy include:
+Examples of [features](https://github.com/w3c/webappsec-feature-policy/blob/master/features.md) that could be controlled by permissions policy include:

 - getUserMedia (Camera and Microphone)
 - Fullscreen